takuya-o/chatgpt-mattermost-bot/README.md

 git clone https://github.com/takuya-o/chatgpt-mattermost-bot.git && cd chatgpt-mattermost-bot
 ```

-For testing, you could now just run `npm install` and `npm run start` directly, but be sure to set the [environment variables](#options)  or pass them to the node process, first!
+For testing, you could now just run `npm ci` and `npm run start` or directly, but be sure to set the [environment variables](#options) or pass them to the node process, first!

 For production use, in order to create a service on a docker container that will always provide the service without you having to run it on your own machine, you can do the following: